-On the other hand, you can delay your payment under the Canada Pension Plan until 70 an your payment would be 30% more than what you would have received at 65.
-Deciding when to begin claiming your CPP benefits is a big deal, and depends on your individual situation.
-Before you make a decision, it's a good idea to consult with a knowledgeable financial advisor who can help you see how your entire retirement income picture will look — including the tax implications of your decisions.
+On the other hand, you can delay your payment under the Canada Pension Plan until 70 and your payment would be 30% more than what you would have received at 65.
+Deciding when to begin claiming your CPP benefits is a big deal and depends on your individual situation.
+Before you make a decision, it’s a good idea to consult with a knowledgeable financial advisor who can help you see how your entire retirement income picture will look — including the tax implications of your decisions.

 Your CPP and Non-Retirement Income

-The CPP isn't just for retirement, though.
-There are two other forms of CPP payment: the disability payment and survivor payment.
-Both of these types of payment recognize that there are situations in which you can't wait until you are older to begin receiving benefits.
+The CPP isn’t just for retirement, though.
+There are two other forms of CPP payment: disability payment and survivor payment.
+Both of these types of payment recognize that there are situations in which you can’t wait until you are older to begin receiving benefits.

 The disability payment can come into effect if a disability leaves you unable to work at any job regularly.
 It’s designed to help you supplement your monthly income when you can no longer work at the same level as in the past.
 Disability can be financially devastating, and the CPP can help offset that.

 The survivor payments include a one-time payment to the estate of the contributor, as well as monthly payments to the spouse, or common-law partner, and to dependent children.
 This benefit is designed to help take care of your family in the event of your untimely death.

 Realize, though, that CPP disability and survivor payments, like retirement benefits, aren’t designed for total income replacement.
 Proper insurance is a good idea in order to ensure that your family’s finances aren’t destroyed by unexpected setbacks.